“Is Speaking Spanish Cultural Appropriation?”

 Still, it’s one of those topics that you forget about when you live abroad in Latin America long enough.

-Mostly because not a single local down here truly gives a fuck if we speak Spanish or not.
+Mostly because not a single local down here truly gives a fuck about the top of "is speaking Spanish cultural appropriation."

 Sometimes, they even are HAPPY that I can speak any bit of it at all!

 It’s one of those topics that, for the most part, only American Latinos seem to give a fuck about "is speaking Spanish cultural appropriation."